-You have a number of rights in relation to the personal data we hold about you.
+You have a number of rights in relation to the personal information held by the barrister.

-You are entitled to ask us to provide you with access to any personal data we hold about you and you can request a copy of your personal data.
+You are entitled to ask the barrister to provide access to any personal information they hold about you and you can request a copy of some or all of your personal information.

 You also have the following rights:

-Any request to exercise any of the above rights should be made in writing (with a contact address and proof of your identity) to the Chambers Manager at the following address:
+Any request to exercise any of the above rights should be made in writing (with a contact address and proof of your identity and address) to the barrister at the contact address set out above.

-If you have any concerns or wish to make a complaint about how we are collecting, using or sharing your personal data, you can contact the Director of Compliance at Farrar’s Building, Temple, London EC4Y 7BD.
+If you have any concerns or wish to make a complaint about how the barrister has collected, used or shared your personal information, please contact the Director of Compliance at Farrar’s Building, Temple, London EC4Y 7BD.

-We hope that we can resolve any query or concern you may raise about our use of your information.
-However, you do have the right to complain to the Information Commissioner’s Office (ICO) whose website is at www.ico.org.uk if you are in the UK, or with the supervisory authority of the Member State where you work, normally live or where the alleged infringement of data protection laws occurred.
+We hope that we can resolve any query or concern you may raise about the use of your information.
+However, you do have the right to complain to the Information Commissioner’s Office (ICO), whose website is at www.ico.org.uk, if you are in the UK, or with the supervisory authority of the Member State where you work, normally live or where the alleged infringement of data protection laws occurred.